amrabdelmoghny/WFI32-IoT/GettingStarted.md

 ### 2.1 Connecting the Board to the Host PC <a name="chapter2.1"></a>
 1. The WFI32-IoT can be connected to a computer using a standard micro-USB cable.
-2. Once plugged in, the LED array will blink in the following order twice: **Blue -> Green -> Yellow -> Red**.
+2. Once plugged in, the LED array will blink in the following order twice: **BLUE -> GREEN -> YELLOW -> RED**.
-3. When the board is not connected to Wi-Fi, the red LED will light up.
+3. When the board is not connected to Wi-Fi, the **RED LED** will light up.
 4. The board will appear as a removable storage device on the host PC
 5. Double-click on the **CLICK-ME.HTM** file to go to the demo webpage.